#BlueTunes: FireboyDML, M.I. Abaga, Native World Top Album Picks For August

 NATIVE WORLD – Native Sound System

-The 15-track project is a blend of different genres of music with different artist sounds and styles.
-The album features, The Cavemen, Sholz, Teezee, Obongjayar, Ayra Starr, Lady Donli, Alpha P, Lojay, Cruel Santino, Show dem camp, SGawd, Baby, Azanti, WANI, BOJ, and many amazing artists.
+The 15-track project is a blend of different genres of music with varying sounds of artists and styles.
+The Album features, The Cavemen, Sholz, Teezee, Obongjayar, Ayra Starr, Lady Donli, Alpha P, Lojay, Cruel Santino, Show dem camp, SGawd, Baby, Azanti, WANI, BOJ, and many amazing artists.

 “Runaway” ft Lojay & Ayra Starr and “Wedding Ring” ft WANI, BOJ, Odunsi, and Odeal had dropped earlier in the year.

-I enjoyed the album because it is a perfect blend of R & B, Afrobeats, Highlife, Hip-Pop, and many other genres of music.
+I enjoyed the Album because it perfectly blends R&B, Afrobeats, Highlife, Hip-Pop, and many other genres of music.
 It also brought out the Alte community’s creativity which has gotten the recognition they deserve over the past few years.

-Gabzy takes us through a calm chill throughout “TGIF”.
-His vocals mix with the beat that presents people with a soft feeling on the weekend.
+Gabzy takes us through a calm chill throughout “TGIF.”
+His vocals mix with the beat, presenting people with a soft feeling on the weekend.

 “Pressure” with Alpha P and Lady Donli gives drums, beats, and instrumental sound that gets people dancing from the beginning to the end of the song.

-Prettyboy D-O, MOJO AF, Fresh L, and Psycho YP infusion their sounds into the fast-paced track, “Pim Pim” Fresh L and Psycho YP Rap verses on the track blended well with Prettyboy D-O, MOJO AF vocals to give us a masterpiece.
+Prettyboy D-O, MOJO AF, Fresh L, and Psycho Y.P. infusion their sounds into the fast-paced track, “Pim Pim” Fresh L and Psycho Y.P.
+Rap verses on the way blended well with Prettyboy D-O, MOJO AF vocals give us a masterpiece.

-Other notable tracks on the album are “Stuck on You” with Ayra Starr, LMBSKN Aand DAP The Contract, “Good Good” with Joyce Olong, SOLIS and Azanti, and “Cold Freestyle” with Bloody Civilian and SHOLZ.
+Other notable tracks on the Album are “Stuck on You” with Ayra Starr, LMBSKN and DAP The Contract, “Good Good” with Joyce Olong, SOLIS and Azanti, and “Cold Freestyle” with Bloody Civilian and SHOLZ.